Ferns & Focus

 Syngonium podophyllum

 The Arrowhead Vine is an elegant, fast-growing climber known for its arrow-shaped leaves that change form as the plant matures.
 Juvenile leaves are typically solid or variegated with white and green, while mature leaves become deeply lobed and lose their distinct arrowhead shape.
-Its adaptability to various light conditions and its aesthetic variety, ranging from cream to pink hues, make it a staple for indoor gardens and hanging displays.
+Give it bright, indirect light, moderate humidity, and a planter that lets excess water drain freely.

 ☀️